Otus-DevOps-2018-09/GidMaster_infra/README.md

 11. Made task with *:
 * Described ssh-keys multiply users in metadata;
 * Added appuser_web through Web interface.
 As a consicvense we got "`configuration drift`"

+## Home assignment #6:
+1. Imported exeisting structure to terraform state file.
+2. Studied something about external resourses and dependecies.
+3. Made my first own structure of resourses.
+4. Used modules instead of sturucture.
+5. Parametrized modules.
+6. Made prod and stage configuration with module's re-usage.
+7. Studied abuot modles registry.
+8. Made task with *:
+* Configured storaging state file on remote backend.
+Checked by removing local state file.
+* Added provisioners into modules to run already deployed application with DB.